nicholas-maltbie/OpenKCC/README.md

 I created another example package called `com.nickmaltbie.openkcc.netcode` with a sample `NetcodeExample` for an example of setting up the OpenKCC as a networked character controller.

+To add the netcode example to your project, you can download it from one of the release branches under the pattern `release/netcode/version` or from the npm repo with the name `com.nickmaltbie.openkcc.netcode`.
+It contains some useful utility classes in addition to the sample.

+The sample is hosted online at [https://nickmaltbie.com/OpenKCC/Netcode/](https://nickmaltbie.com/OpenKCC/Netcode/) but you will need to host a server on a windows/linux/mac machine as the WebGL build for unity does not support opening a server socket within WebGL.

 ## Documentation